IBM-Watson/nutch-indexer-discovery/README.md

 ./gradlew setupHbase
 ```

-* This will create directories within project directory to
-   store Hbase and Zookeeper data.
+* This will create directories within the project directory to store Hbase and Zookeeper data.
 * Downloads hbase-0.98.8-hadoop2 in build directory.

 Now, startup hbase service by going into the hbase directory: _projectDir_/build/hbase-0.98.8-hadoop2/bin/